Our Hero – The Oyster

 Why are Oysters So Important?

-- One adult oyster can filter up to 50 gallons of water per day!
+- Adult oysters can filter many gallons of water per day!

 - Oyster shells can be removed from the waste stream and recycled.